davy-jacquemard/wp-huawei-watch/wp-content/plugins/folders/readme.txt

 = So How Does it Work? =

 It’s rather simple really – once you install the plugin, you can begin using it.
 If you’re a content creator, you can upload text, images, videos, and audio at the click of a button.
-Then you can organize everything you upload into neat subfolders.
+Then you can organize everything you upload into neat folders.
 For instance, you can create a media folder, content folder, and image folder, then have them all organized by date.
 It has a drag and drop interface, making it user-friendly for everyone.
 It’s like having your own media library at your own disposal.
 You can create this media library for yourself or others – it’s perfect for website owners and content professionals!

 = FOLDERS PLUGIN FEATURES =

-* Create new folders
-* Create and organize subfolders
+* <strong>Create unlimited folders</strong>
 * Drag and drop pages, posts, and media library
 * New!
-Media replace - replace media files (images, PDF, you name it) with other files uploaded by you
+Media replace - replace media files with other files uploaded by you
 * New!
 Import folders from other plugins - import folders from FileBird, Enhanced Media Library, Wicked Folders, Real Media Library, and WP Media Folder
 * You can also move media library files, pages, posts, or any custom post to folders without using our drag and drop feature.
 Whenever you select any element or select some elements in bulk, you can move it to a folder using our dropdown menu
 * Select specific folders when you add media to your pages, posts or any other post type
 * Drag and drop folders, change order, and hierarchy
 * Search folder names
 * Create more than one folder at once (separate your folders names with commas)
-* Duplicate folders - duplicate an existing folder with all its content
-* Upload directly to a media library folder - you can easily upload images or any other kind of files to a specific folder
-* Select a default folder for your media library, posts, pages, and custom posts - you can select the folder that will load by default when you open your media library, pages, posts, and custom posts.
-For example, you can show all the unassigned files whenever you open the media library.
-* New!
-Sort your folders - you can sort your folders based on name and creation date
+* Sort your folders - you can sort your folders based on the name of the folders
-* New!
-Media Library folders upload progress bar - track the progress of your uploads to the media library in real-time.
+* Media Library folders upload progress bar - track the progress of your uploads to the media library in real-time.
 * Bulk select images and media files and drag them to any folder.
 No worries, you can also drag and drop media library files one-by-one if you want :)
 * Bulk select and delete folders.
-You can select one folder or more and delete it in the click of a button.
+You can select one folder or more and delete it in the click of a button
-* While adding images or any kind of file from your media library to your pages and posts, use Folders to view all your media library files based on the folder the files are assigned to.
-You can also upload new files directly to a folder from that section
+* While adding images or any kind of file from your media library to your pages and posts, use Folders to view all your media library files based on the folder the files are assigned to
 * Rename folders
 * Monitor all the unassigned media library files, posts, pages, and custom posts so you can organize them easily to your folders
-* Sticky toolbar for the media library so you can navigate and organize your folders with ease
-* Add stars to important directories
-* New!
-Customize the look and feel of your folders.
-Change the colors, font, and size of your media folder, pages, posts, and custom posts folders
 * Simultaneously assign and organize media, pages, posts, templates, and custom posts while adding them to directories
 * Place content in multiple folders at once
-* Easily see subfolders within each file
 * Resize folders menu
-* Compatible with RTL admin panel (such as Hebrew, Arabic etc.)
+* Compatible with RTL admin panel (such as Hebrew, Arabic, etc.)
 * Add and remove folders menu from pages, posts, and media
 * Minimize the folders area if you need extra space
-* Create media library folders directly when you upload new media files

 = FOLDERS PLUGIN PRO FEATURES 🚀 =
-* <a href="https://premio.io/downloads/folders?utm_source=wporg" target="_blank" title="Folders pro plans"><strong>Upgrade to pro</strong></a> to get unlimited folders :)
+* <a href="https://premio.io/downloads/folders?utm_source=wporg" target="_blank" title="Folders pro plans"><strong>Upgrade to pro</strong></a> to get unlimited sub-folders :)
+* Create folders for each post type - use folders with other plugins that have custom post type (e.g. Elementor templates, WooCommerce & more)
-* Download any media library folder as Zip: you can download any media library folder as a zip file.
+* Download any media library folder as ZIP: you can download any media library folder as a zip file.
 Use this feature to organize your website files and download them locally.
-* Sticky Folders - you can pin your folders to the upper part of the folders navigation area.
+* Sticky folders - you can pin your folders to the upper part of the folders navigation area.
 Use the sticky folders feature to make your most important folders accessible at all times.
+* Add stars to important directories
+* Lock folders - locked folders stay pinned, and cannot be dragged or deleted
+* Duplicate folders - duplicate an existing folder with all its content
+* Sort your folders based on creation date
+* Upload directly to a media library folder - you can easily upload images or any other kind of files to a specific folder
+* Select a default folder for your media library, posts, pages, and custom posts - you can select the folder that will load by default when you open your media library, pages, posts, and custom posts.
+For example, you can show all the unassigned files whenever you open the media library
+* Create media library folders directly when you upload new media files
+* Sticky toolbar for the media library so you can navigate and organize your folders with ease
+* Metadata details on Media Library hover - show useful metadata including title, size, type, date, dimension & more on hover
+* Customize the look and feel of your folders.
+Change the colors, font, and size of your media folder, pages, posts, and custom posts folders
+* Replace media for all file types - Replace any kind of files while uploading including PDF/SVG/DOCS/XLSX/etc
+* Compare the new media library file with the old file when you replace media - compare old media library files with the new one and compare size, dimension & more

 = Replace media files =
-With Folders plugin, you can replace media library files with other files.
+With the Folders plugin, you can replace media library files with other files.
 This feature is a life-saver whenever you need to replace a media file on all of your pages, posts, etc. When you replace a media file, the change will reflect on all of your pages, posts, and more.
 Check out the media replace feature in action:
 [youtube  https://www.youtube.com/watch?v=16MrxVo2EC4]

 = Import folders =